TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 3/Hebrews 3.9.md

 ---

-Where your fathers tried [me] by proving [me], And saw my works forty years.
+where your fathers tested me by proving me, and saw my works for forty years.